35 Best Museums In Paris, From Superstars To Secrets

 1. Louvre Museum: Classic Collection

-If you love art, the august Louvre is likely on your Pairs bucket list.
-It’s the largest, busiest, and most visited museum in the world.
+If you’re an art lover, the Louvre in Paris is probably on your must-visit list.
+It’s the world’s largest, busiest, and most visited museum.

-The Louvre has 35,000 works of art from the 6th century B.C. to the 19th century A.D.
-It’s a sumptuous Renaissance palace itself, with a lavishly decorated interior and beautifully painted ceilings.
+The Louvre is home to 35,000 artworks, ranging from the 6th century B.C. to the 19th century A.D.
+The museum itself is a stunning Renaissance palace, complete with a richly decorated interior and beautifully painted ceilings.

 Leonardo da Vinci, Mona Lisa,1503